How to look for records of... British Army operations in the Second World War

 - name of battle (for example, ‘Gazala’)

 - name of country or region where an operation took place (for example, Sicily or Belgium)

 - name of army unit – many army units have been catalogued using abbreviations (for example, ‘Fd.
 Regt.’ instead of ‘Field Regiment’), and the formatting is not consistent (sometimes, for example, you should search for ‘8th army’, other times for ‘8 army’); you may have to format your search in multiple different ways to ensure greater success

 Keep in mind that not all records have been catalogued in detail and that speculative searching in documents is often necessary.
 There is more search advice in the following sections of this guide should help you to focus searches

 All units, from battalions and brigades to divisions and whole armies, maintained a daily record of events, often with appendices of signals and orders.

-To access the right diary you will need to know the theatre of war – where the unit was fighting (see section 10 for help with this).
-For example, the diaries for a regiment fighting in Mesopotamia will be with the Middle East forces diaries in record series WO 169.
+If you know the theatre of war where the unit was fighting (see section 9 for help with this) you can target your search to a specific series.
+For example, if you know a regiment was fighting in Mesopotamia, you can target your search to the diaries of the Middle East forces by searching in record series WO 169.

 |War Office directorates||WO 165|

 |Home forces||WO 166|

 |British expeditionary force||WO 167|